arushton96/arushton96.github.io/docs/Motion-Control-&-Vision-Systems/index.md

 # Motion Control & Vision Systems

-This section contains two academically focused robotics and motion-control projects developed using Python, OpenCV, inverse kinematics, and PSOC-based embedded motor control.

-These projects are smaller in scope than the Battery Sorting System, but they demonstrate a different side of my engineering work: mathematical modeling, coordinate transformation, camera-based sensing, and low-level actuator control.
+This section contains two robotics-focused projects centered around machine vision, embedded control, inverse kinematics, and motion-planning algorithms.
+These projects were developed as part of advanced robotics coursework and focused heavily on the mathematical and controls-oriented side of robotics engineering.

+While the Battery Sorting System elsewhere in this portfolio emphasized industrial automation, PLC integration, SCADA development, and systems engineering, the projects in this section focused more heavily on robotics mathematics, coordinate transformation, trajectory generation, and embedded motion control.

+Together, these projects demonstrate practical implementation of:

+- Machine vision and object localization
+- Coordinate-frame transformation
+- Inverse kinematics and Jacobian-based motion control
+- Embedded robotics programming
+- Cartesian-to-joint coordinate conversion
+- Servo synchronization and trajectory generation
+- PSOC-based actuator control

 ---